Liz Barbour's Creative Feast

 1/3 cup cornstarch

-3. Cut each plank into 1 inch cubes.
-Season with salt.
+2. Cut each plank into 1 inch wide slices.
+If you prefer smaller pieces, cut into cubes.

 0 Comments